blackstrype/quarkus-microservices-training/labs/lab_2_dynamic_configuration_and_deployment.md

     quarkus.container-image.tag=latest
     ```

-    Note: If not done in your global mvn config, you may also need to expicitly set podman as the container runtime for this app
+    Note: If not done in your global mvn config, you may also need to expicitly set podman as the container builder and/or runtime for this app

     ```properties
-    quarkus.container-image.runtime=podman
+    quarkus.container-image.builder=podman
+    quarkus.native.container-runtime=podman
     ```

     Build the container image using jib.
-Run the following command to build a native executable within a container and prepare the container image that will run the application.
+Run the following command to build a native executable within a container and prepare the container image that will run the application. > **Note:** If you're having trouble with this command, try removing the quotes.

     ```bash
-    ./mvnw package -Pnative -Dquarkus.native.container-build=true -Dquarkus.container-image.build=true
+    ./mvnw package -Pnative -D"quarkus.native.container-build"=true -D"quarkus.container-image.build"=true
     ```

     Run the container using Podman.